Testing times ...

 She adds: "These tests are now seen as so important that not only do parents have to make sure their children don't miss school during term time, apparently now children must give up their holidays too."

-The inquiry was commissioned after the chaotic introduction of the new SATs last year, which saw the accidental leaking of the tests online, 47% of students failing to meet the standard and a host of complaints from parents and teachers about the difficulty level.
+The inquiry was commissioned after the chaotic introduction of the new SATs in 2016, which saw the accidental leaking of the tests online, 47% of students failing to meet the standard and a host of complaints from parents and teachers about the difficulty level.
 The report highlights serious issues with the implementation, saying that schools felt confused and pressured, with little time to plan.

 "The information about them was communicated to schools so late," says Sinead Gaffney, a primary deputy headteacher from Sheffield.
 "And in key stage 2, the children had only been taught two years of the new six-year curriculum when they sat the tests, so their teachers were not able to give the significantly changed curriculum the time it needed.